neil-vqa/data-viz/README.md

 ## Suspicious coworker...

+Something that's weird but helpful.
 Created using plotly.

 ![handwash](handwash.png)

 ## The wine on your table.
 (Part 2)

+Revisited the dataset to create a map.
 Created using matplotlib.

 ![wine map](wine-map.png)